Homomorphic Encryption-Enabled Distance-Based Distributed Formation Control with Distance Mismatch Estimators: Homomorphic Encryption and Distance-based Distributed Formation Control with Estimator

-In this section, we will provide some preliminaries that covers the two main topics on FHE and on robust distributed formation control which employs distributed state estimators to compensate for distance mismatches and measurement biases.
-In the first two subsections, we present the FHE encryption for standard feedback control systems \cite{kim2020} and a method to ensure the encryption in the closed-loop systems is operational for an infinite time horizon without the need to reset the states \cite{Shim_2019}.
+In this section, we will provide some preliminaries that covers the two main topics on HE and on robust distributed formation control which employs distributed state estimators to compensate for distance mismatches and measurement biases.
+In the first two subsections, we present HE for standard feedback control systems \cite{kim2020} and a method to ensure the encryption in the closed-loop systems is operational for an infinite time horizon without the need to reset the states \cite{Shim_2019}.
 In the following two subsections, we introduce the distributed formation control methods \cite{de2016distributed} with its associated dynamic estimator that compensates for the measurement bias.